Kwuartz/DQN-Racing-Car-AI-Agent/README.md

 ![Project Banner](path/to/banner_image.png)

 ## Overview
-RL DQN Racing AI is a car racing project where an AI, trained using Deep Q-Networks (DQN), competes against a human player.
+A school project where I created a racing game in which an AI, trained using Deep Q-Networks (DQN), competes against a human player.
 The project includes:
 - AI opponents trained Deep Q-Networks (DQN)
 - Custom track creation
 - Playable racing experience